microsoft/r-server-loan-chargeoff/solution.md

  {% include choices.md %}
 </div>

-## HDInsight Spark Deployment from Azure AI Gallery
+## HDInsight Spark Deployment

- [Click here](https://aka.ms/loanchargeoffhdi) to access the HDInsight Spark Deployment - if it comes back to this page, this version of the solution has not yet been published in the Azure AI Gallery.
+ Use the corresponding 'Deploy to Azure' button on the <a href="START_HERE.md">Quick Start page</a> to access the HDInsight Spark Deployment.